Battle of Bailén: Fate of the prisoners

 Dupont and his staff officers were transported on Royal Navy vessels to Rochefort harbour after the Seville Junta refused to honour the pact under which the French were to be repatriated via Cádiz.
 The French prisoners were kept in Cádiz harbor aboard prison hulks, old warships that had their masts and rigging removed.
 They were fed at irregular intervals on the overcrowded vessels.
-The start of the Siege of Cádiz in 1810 meant that French troops occupied the land approaches to the city.
-From 6 to 9 March 1810 a howling storm struck from the southwest and drove one Portuguese and three Spanish battleships ashore, where they were destroyed by French cannon fire.
-Thirty merchant ships were also sunk or driven ashore in the same tempest, including one vessel with 300 men of the British 4th Foot, who became prisoners of war.
+The start of the siege of Cádiz in 1810 meant that French troops occupied the land approaches to the city.

+From 6 to 9 March 1810 a howling storm struck from the southwest and drove one Portuguese and three Spanish ships of the line ashore, where they were destroyed by French cannon fire.
+Thirty merchant ships were also sunk or driven ashore in the same tempest, including one vessel with 300 men of the British Army's 4th (The King's Own) Regiment of Foot, who became prisoners of war.
 The French officers, who were segregated aboard the Castilla, noted that vessels which had lost their anchors had drifted onto the opposite shore during the storm.
 During the next south-wester, on the night of 15 and 16 March, the officers overcame their Spanish guards and cut the prison hulk's cables.
 The French fought off the crews of two gunboats that tried to retake the vessel and over 600 escaped when the Castilla grounded on the French side of the bay.
 Ten days afterward, the prisoners on the Argonauta tried the same thing, but suffered a worse fate.
 The ship stuck fast on a bar out in the harbor and was taken under fire by several gunboats.
 At length the ship caught fire and fewer than half of the prisoners survived to be rescued by their compatriots.
 Several sailors later expressed their revulsion at having to shoot at escaping prisoners.

 The few remaining officers were transferred first to Mallorca and later to England.
 The rank and file were sent to the Canary and Balearic Islands, where the inhabitants protested at the proximity of so many of their enemies.
 Consequently, 7,000 prisoners were put on the uninhabited island of Cabrera.
 The Spanish government, which could barely supply its own armies in the field, was unable to properly take care of the prisoners.
 Cannibalism was alleged to have occurred during times when the supply ships failed to arrive.
 On 6 July 1814, the remaining survivors of Bailén returned to France: fewer than half remained, most having perished in captivity.
 Many of the survivors never recovered their health after the experience.